The Card of the Day: Strength (Reversed)

 “Remember, you are stronger than you think.”

 The Strength card is a symbol of inner fortitude, which helps us prevail in the face of life's challenges.
 Strength is something that needs to be reinforced every day.
-Just as muscles need to be continuously used to maintain their power, so too does inner strength need to be exercised.
+Just as muscles need to be continuously used to maintain their power, so too does inner-strength need to be habitually exercised.
 Every time you act in your own best interest despite your fears and inner weaknesses, you are developing strength.
 Strength is a choice.
 You can either buckle to what keeps you stuck and afraid, or you can choose excellence.

-At what time in your life did you feel you were at your strongest?
+At what time in your life did you feel you were strongest?
 Do you sometimes forget you are that same person?
 Do you need to get back on track by standing up to inner weaknesses which have been keeping you stuck and afraid?

 The woman on this card does not sport bulging muscles, but she is the epitome of inner strength and confidence.
-The lion on the card represents her "animal" impulses, such as fear, anger, belligerence, and other out of control behaviors.
+The lion on the card represents her "lower" impulses, such as fear, anger, bad habits, belligerence, and other out of control behaviors.
 She confronts her lion by gently closing its mouth, thereby not allowing it to consume her.
 The infinity symbol above her head shows she is eternally confronting the lion.
 Her strength is part of her now.
 It has been habitually reinforced, by confronting and overcoming weakness every day.

-When the Strength card appears reversed it usually comes at a time when you are starting to doubt or forget your abilities.
+When the Strength card appears reversed it usually comes at a time when you are starting to doubt your courage, personal power and abilities.
 Don't let this happen!
-A good way to bolster yourself is to keep a "Courage Journal."
-This is invaluable little book is where you will record your victories, great and small, each time you face a fear and win.
+A good way to remind yourself of your strength is to keep a "Courage Journal."
+This is invaluable little book is where you will record your victories, great and small, each time you faced your fear and prevailed.
 Every time you meet a challenge you are afraid of, and persevere, write it in the Courage Journal.
 Every time you make a huge life achievement, write it in the Courage Journal.
-This very special book can be taken off the shelf any time you are facing a scary challenge.
-The Courage Journal is written proof that you can accomplish what you once thought "impossible."
-It is also proof that you can handle the issue you are facing now.
-To begin your journal, start with the five most pivotal turning points in your life where you kept going even when you thought you couldn’t.
-That is where your courage and character are found.
-Write about who you were before the event, and who you became after.
-Remember that you have come so far and can go even further.
-Add pages to your Courage Journal each time you choose bravery.
-In time, you will see written proof of your excellence.
+This special little book can be taken off the shelf any time you are facing a frightening challenge.
+It will immediately remind you of your personal power.